mkathia/bandit-tutorial/README.md

 # 3 Usage

-3 Usage
 Bandit is primarily a command-line tool that you invoke against one or more files or directories.
 At its simplest, you point Bandit at your code and let it scan for issues; advanced usage involves combining flags to tailor scans to your workflow, output needs, or quality gates.
 Below you’ll find basic examples, a rundown of the most frequently used flags, and how to discover every available option via the built-in help or man page.
 You can view the full help page at https://bandit.readthedocs.io/en/1.5.1/man/bandit.html

-3.1 Basic Invocation
+## 3.1 Basic Invocation
   To scan a single file or directory:

   bandit path/to/file_or_directory.py
-To recursively scan all Python files under a directory (the most common mode):
+  To recursively scan all Python files under a directory (the most common mode)

   bandit -r path/to/project/  # or --recursive
   This tells Bandit to traverse subdirectories for .py files and process them all

   bandit examples/*.py -p ShellInjection
   Bandit can be run with profiles.
-To run Bandit against the examples directory using only the plugins listed in the ShellInjection profile:
+To run Bandit against the examples directory using only the plugins listed in the ShellInjection profile

   cat examples/imports.py | bandit -
   Bandit also supports passing lines of code to scan using standard input.
-To run Bandit with standard input:
+To run Bandit with standard input

-3.2 Commonly Used Flags
+## 3.2 Commonly Used Flags

   -h, --help
   Show the built-in help text (and exit) to see all options at a glance

   -r, --recursive
   Recurse into subdirectories when scanning (use alone or with other flags)

   -n N, --number N
   Display up to N lines of context around each finding (default is typically 1)

   -c FILE, --configfile FILE
   Load a YAML/INI config file (i.e. .bandit or custom path) to select or skip plugins and override defaults

   -p PROFILE, --profile PROFILE
   Run only the tests in a named profile (e.g. ShellInjection) rather than all checks

   -t TESTS, --tests TESTS
   Comma-separated list of specific test IDs to include (e.g. B101,B302)

   -s SKIPS, --skip SKIPS
   Comma-separated list of test IDs to skip entirely (e.g. B607,B608)

   -l, -ll, -lll, --level
   Only report issues at or above a given severity:

   -l = LOW and above

   -ll = MEDIUM and above

   -lll = HIGH only

   -i, -ii, -iii, --confidence
   Only report issues at or above a given confidence level:

   -i = LOW and above

   -ii = MEDIUM and above

   -iii = HIGH only

   -x PATHS, --exclude PATHS
   Comma-separated directories or files to skip (in addition to any exclusions in your config file)

   -f FORMAT, --format FORMAT
   Choose output formatter: screen (default), json, xml, html, csv, yaml, or custom

   -o FILE, --output FILE
   Write the report to a file instead of stdout (e.g. bandit -r . -f html -o report.html)

   -v, --verbose
   Print extra details, such as which files were included or excluded

   -d, --debug
   Enable debug logging for troubleshooting Bandit itself

   -b FILE, --baseline FILE
   Compare against a previous JSON report to only surface new issues

   --ini FILE
   Load additional CLI arguments from a file (same syntax as .bandit)

   --version
   Show Bandit’s version and exit

-3.3 Viewing All Options
+## 3.3 Viewing All Options

   For the full, up-to-date list of flags and detailed descriptions, run: bandit --help or consult the man page (if installed):

   man bandit
   These will display every supported option along with usage examples, custom formatting guidance, and reference to configuration files

 With these commands and flags, you can tailor Bandit to almost any workflow—whether you’re doing a quick local scan, integrating into CI/CD, or generating rich reports for security reviews.